Main content

 Common denominators are when two or more fractions have the same denominator (the bottom number in a fraction).
 To use a common denominator, you can find equivalent fractions for both fractions so that they both have the same denominator.

 Benchmarks are fractions that are commonly used to compare other fractions to.
-The most common benchmark fractions are start fraction, 1, divided by, 4, end fraction, start fraction, 1, divided by, 2, end fraction, and start fraction, 3, divided by, 4, end fraction.
-To use benchmarks, you can compare the fractions to a benchmark fraction, like start fraction, 1, divided by, 2, end fraction, to see which fraction is larger or smaller.
+The most common benchmark fractions are 14, 12, and 34.
+To use benchmarks, you can compare the fractions to a benchmark fraction, like 12, to see which fraction is larger or smaller.

 Try it yourself with these exercises: